hexparrot/mineos-node/docs/secure/iptables_hardened.md

 # iptables -A STDOUT -p icmp -j ACCEPT
 ```

-### local loopback interface
+### LOCAL LOOPBACK INTERFACE

 `# iptables -A STDOUT -o lo -m comment --comment "Permit loopback traffic" -j ACCEPT`

-### New logging
+### LOGGING NEAR-HITS

-There's now a newly-emerging logging opportunity; that is, to 1) catch traffic aimed at listening services but 2) are not from trusted subnets, and tag them separately.
+There's now a newly-emerging logging opportunity: that is, to 1) catch traffic directed at listening ports but 2) are not from trusted subnets, and tag them separately.

 ```
 # iptables -A FRIENDLY -p udp -m udp -j LOG --log-prefix "udp.in.foreign "